1. Acknowledgements :

 I have been working on this catalogue for over 10 years and I would like to thank all collectors who have contributed to the compiling of this historical record, especially Eric Schuenemann (Australia) who shared this project from the very beginning and also Stuart Christie (Scotland), Armando Dell'Utri (Italy), Daniel Huber (Switzerland) who are well-known specialists for Landis & Gyr optical-cards and related products.
 Special thoughts to our friend Rolf Maul (Germany) who left us.

-Many who worked in the Landis & Gyr optical Central-Laboratory of Zug, in the Cards' Production of Zug and in the Sodeco Payphone Division of Geneva have been very helpful and made contributions for the construction of this website.
-Among these, I will particularly congratulate from Switzerland Raymond Lacoste, Robert Mettler, Peter Fehr, Rolf Sonderer, Peter Gehr, Raimund Köcher, Werner Scherer, Fabrizio Colonnelli, Heinz Lienhard, René Hauser, Philippe Jard, John Askins, Philippe Wiblé, Michel Cattin, Jean-Louis Chachuat, Ezio Dorigo, Bernard Hornung, Jean-Daniel Nicoud, Gottlieb Dändliker, Ernst Keim, François Mermod, Francis Poinard, Karl Jauch, Jean-Frédéric Moser, Joseph Benchanan, Alex Nyfeler, Thomas Hürlimann, Gilbert Pollier, Christian Schöpfer, Jacques Serres and all other friends who helped and shared the Online-Museum project for Optical Systems.
+Many who worked in the Landis & Gyr optical Central-Laboratory of Zug, in the Cards' Production of Zug and at Landis & Gyr Communication SA in Geneva have been very helpful and made contributions for the construction of this website.
+Among these, I will particularly congratulate from Switzerland Raymond Lacoste, Robert Mettler, Peter Fehr, Rolf Sonderer, Peter Gehr, Raimund Köcher, Werner Scherer, Fabrizio Colonnelli, Heinz Lienhard, René Hauser, Philippe Jard, John Askins, Philippe Wiblé, Michel Cattin, Jean-Louis Chachuat, Ezio Dorigo, Yves Margot, Bernard Hornung, Jean-Daniel Nicoud, Gottlieb Dändliker, Ernst Keim, François Mermod, Francis Poinard, Karl Jauch, Jean-Frédéric Moser, Joseph Benchanan, Alex Nyfeler, Thomas Hürlimann, Gilbert Pollier, Christian Schöpfer, Jacques Serres and all other friends who helped and shared the Online-Museum project for Optical Systems.

 2. Zug Laboratories :